PLSC 1 American Politics: Principles, Processes and Powers (offered in fall and spring) (GS) (US)

 This course endeavors to arrive at an understanding of ethics in political action.

-PLSC 140: Contemporary Controversies in International Relations (offered in spring semesters) (GS)
+PLSC 183N The Cold War in Literature, Politics and Film (offered in spring semesters) (GS) (GH)

 3 Credits | Dr. Pamela Blackmon | MWF 11:15-12:05